luzmo-official/cumulio-auth0/Readme.md

-## III.
-Create a dashboard

-Create a dashboard with a parameter `department` of type `Hierarchy[]` and use it in a dashboard filters on United Widgets - Sales.

 ## IV.
 Run the app and add your dashboard
   1. `npm run start` or if you do not have nodemon, use: `node server.js`
   2. In server.js in the app.get('/authorization'... set the dashboardId to the id you want to use